rguarascia/thinkmac-t470/README.md

        | change Notify(\_SB.BAT1 to Notify(_SB.BATC | _SB.BAT1 | _SB.BATC |
        | change Notify(BAT0 to Notify(BATC          | BAT0     | BATC     |
        | change Notify(BAT0 to Notify(BATC          | BAT1     | BATC     |

-      > _**Note:** You'll need to know the PCI location.
-I only had two entries appear: one for the iGPU (should have key named "ig-platform-id") and another for onboard audio._

 ### Audio